Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 5.2.2
 {{page.varDownloadsRelnotes}}
 * Made improvements to the Qumulo Core Web UI on the NFS Exports and Role Management pages
-* Adjusted the Qumulo Core REST API endpoint `/v1/smb/sessions` and the corresponding `qq` CLI command
+* Adjusted the Qumulo REST API endpoint `/v1/smb/sessions` and the corresponding `qq` CLI command
 * Fixed an issue that occurs during NFSv4.1 failover
 * Fixed an issue that prevents a cluster from forming due to an incorrect HDD-SSD ratio.